-Steve Waygood, Chief Responsible Investment Officer at Aviva Investors, shares why its going to take coordinated and determined action at COP26 to tackle the climate crisis, and why Aviva is committed to playing its part.
+Steve Waygood, Chief Responsible Investment Officer at Aviva Investors, shares why its going to take coordinated and determined action at COP26 to tackle the climate crisis.

 This year’s United Nations climate change conference in Glasgow, known as COP26, is a critical moment in the fight against the climate crisis.
 Aviva will be there, playing our part.